 Job Creators Work Permit Canada

 Barsha is a successful businesswoman from Bangladesh.
 To expand her opportunities, she intends to start a business in Canada.
 However, she is not quite sure where to start.
 One of Barsha’s friends told her she might get a work permit in Canada if she creates jobs for Canadians.
-Of course, she needs to convince an immigration officer she is a genuine job creator.
+Of course, she must convince an immigration officer she is a genuine job creator.

 Canadians are sensitive to foreign nationals who work in Canada.
 Many people believe foreign nationals take away jobs from Canadians.
 Consequently, the government of Canada issues work permits to these people only under the following circumstances: